Kamal Rani Varun: Death

 Minister Kamal Rani had tested positive for COVID-19 on 18 July 2020, during the COVID-19 pandemic in India and was admitted to a hospital.
 She also suffered from diabetes, hypertension, hypothyroidism and double pneumonia.
 She died at 9:30 a.m. on 2 August at the Sanjay Gandhi Postgraduate Institute of Medical Sciences in Lucknow, due to complications brought on by the disease.
 She was aged 62 at the time of her death and was survived by her daughter.

-Uttar Pradesh Chief Minister Yogi Adityanath expressed condolences for her demise and cancelled his scheduled visit to Ayodhya in order to check preparations for bhumi pujan of Ram Mandir.
+Uttar Pradesh Chief Minister Yogi Adityanath expressed condolences for her demise and cancelled his scheduled visit to Ayodhya to check preparations for the bhumi pujan of Ram Mandir.
 The national flag was ordered to be flown at half-mast in her honour by the state government of Uttar Pradesh.
 President Ram Nath Kovind and Prime Minister Narendra Modi also expressed condolences.
 A day of mourning for her was declared by the state government on 2 August and her funeral was performed at the Bhairo Ghat in Kanpur, with a guard of honour present.